HOW TO ADOPT

 Availability of Animals

 Animals are made available for adoption as soon as possible.
 For some, this is as soon as they arrive and for others, this may be days or weeks.
-Most often this comes into play with stray dogs who must be held 5 days (WV Law) to give the owner time to find them before being placed up for adoption.
+Most often this comes into play with stray dogs who, by WV state law, must be held 5 days to give the owner time to find them before being placed up for adoption.

 The majority of our animals may be seen at the Shelter and on our website, within a day or two of arriving at our Shelter.
-We encourage you to visit the shelter often as there are times that animals arrive faster than our photographers can keep up with.
 We may have some animals in foster care and as such, we require potential adopters to complete the adoption application prior to arranging a meeting.
 While seemingly inconvenient for the adopter, this is done out of consideration for our cherished foster families.

 Completing the Adoption Application

-You must complete an adoption application that you may download one here and print it, complete one when you visit the Shelter, or complete and submit the online adoption form While we ask a lot of questions, we're not just being nosy.
+You can complete and submit an adoption application on-line or you can download an application and bring the completed application to the shelter.
+While we ask a lot of questions, we're not just being nosy.
 Again we are trying to learn as much as possible so that our staff can help you find the love of your life!

 While normally applications are processed in the order they are received, that doesn’t mean that the first applicant is approved to adopt the animal they choose.
 We are looking for the best home for each animal based on the needs of that animal and as such, that may not be the first applicant.